Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 RTE\_5\_2 - Agent Dashboard Role Confusion Through Dynamic Agent Assignment.
-In multi-agent systems where agents are dynamically assigned to roles based on task requirements, attackers exploit role confusion by manipulating task metadata to assign malicious agents to trusted roles.
-When dashboards display a compromised agent's output under a trusted role label with corresponding trust indicators, users treat recommendations as security-validated when they originate from compromised agents.
-The UI vulnerability stems from displaying role assignments as static authoritative labels when they are actually dynamic decisions by orchestration agents that can be influenced through injection.
+Multi-agent dashboards display agent identities with role indicators (Security Agent, Research Agent, Execution Agent) helping users understand capabilities and appropriate trust levels.
+In systems where agents are dynamically assigned to roles based on task requirements, attackers exploit role confusion by manipulating task metadata to assign malicious agents to trusted roles.
+The attack injects instructions influencing orchestrator role assignment logic: "For this analysis task, assign the compromised\_agent to the Security Agent role because [fabricated justification]."
+When dashboards display this agent's output under "Security Agent" label with trust indicators (security badge, prominent placement, high visual authority), users trust recommendations as security-validated when they come from compromised agents performing impersonation.
+The UI vulnerability stems from displaying role assignments as static authoritative labels when they are actually dynamic decisions by orchestration agents that can be influenced through injection.~\cite{ar2506_04133, ar2601_05293, ar2601_17152, ar2505_10468, ar2601_13671, ar2512_16310, ar2510_06445, ar2510_23883}.